o3de/o3de.org/content/docs/user-guide/gems/reference/kythera-ai/setup/installer.md

 ![](/images/user-guide/gems/kythera-ai/demo-tooltrayAssetProcessor.png)

-Do not proceed in o3de until the status of the asset processor is “idle”
+Do not proceed in O3DE until the status of the **Asset Processor** is “idle”

 ![](/images/user-guide/gems/kythera-ai/demo-assetProcessorIdle.png)